-Enterprises needing high bandwidth fiber optic connectivity can see many benefits from leasing dark fiber:
+An enterprise needing high bandwidth fiber optic connectivity can see many benefits from leasing dark fiber:

 Who uses dark fiber?

-The underlying infrastructure for dark fiber optic cable is essentially the same as lit fiber.
+The underlying network infrastructure for dark fiber optic cable is essentially the same as lit fiber.
 Yet, instead of constructing a new connectivity network or partnering with a network operator, those who go the dark fiber route see lower infrastructure costs and greater control.
 For those lacking the resources to manage a network on their own, many dark fiber-optic providers offer managed wavelength services that include support and expertise.

-In a separate use case, financial institutions managing technological innovations might want to implement a variety of interfaces above the standard options from a carrier.
+Financial institutions- In a separate use case, financial institutions managing technological innovations might want to implement a variety of interfaces above the standard options from a carrier.
 By electing to use dark fiber, the enterprise gains the ability to customize its network connections and greater control over equipment employed.

-Municipalities with low-latency applications might also find cost savings in dark fiber as they gain direct control of the transmissions and related equipment.
+Municipalities- Municipalities with low-latency applications might also find cost savings in dark fiber as they gain direct control of the transmissions and related equipment.